nualagr/readnreviewed/README.md

 * title (a string),
 * authors (an array of strings, often only containing one string),
-* categories (initially thought to contain the genre, it later became obvious that categories was a more nebulous term and included terms such as 'archived' and 'murder'),
+* categories (initially thought to contain the genre, it later became obvious that categories was a more nebulous term and included terms such as 'computer technicians', 'archived' and 'murder'),
 * description (a string),
 * publisher (a string),
 * publishedDate (a string),